msantillana21/sql-mysteries/My Solution/README.md

 The query finds 3 results, but the first witness said that he saw a **man**, so you narrow down to the first 2: Tushar Chandra or Jeremy Bowers.

-### 5. You search for the gym information given by the witnesses
+### 5. querying the gym information given by the witnesses

 * Selecting the columns that will be more useful
 * Joining *get fit now member* and *get fit now check in* tables